N-4-V/NumbersToWords/README.md

 # Alphanumerism
-The program converts numbers to words, based on the Indian numbering system (-10^18 to +10^18).
+The program converts numbers to words, based on the Indian numbering system.
+The current version can convert numbers in the range -10^19 to +10^19.